kito-tools/workspace-store-template/README.md

 **Key Points:**
 - Directory names match the slugs of your Kito workspace entities
-- Each tool/project has dedicated `instructions/` and `notes/` directories
+- Each tool/project has dedicated `instructions/` and `notes/` directories (required by Kito)
-- Directories are created automatically when you add entities to your workspace
+- Required directories are created automatically when you add entities to your workspace
+- You can put any content you want inside `instructions/` and `notes/` directories
+- Other files in the repository are allowed but ignored by Kito

+**Content Guidelines:**
+- **Instructions**: Guidance and automation that AI assistants should follow - rules, workflows, best practices
+- **Notes**: Documentation, context, and knowledge - specifications, research, background information
+- **Organization Freedom**: Organize your content hierarchically, flat, or any way that works for you

 ## How It Works